-While SCC creates an economic impact through its operations and student spending, the greatest economic impact of SCC stems from the added human capital-the knowledge, creativity, imagination, and entrepreneurship-found in its alumni.
-While attending SCC, students gain experience, education, and the knowledge, skills, and abilities that increase their productivity and allow them to command a higher wage once they enter the workforce.
+In this section, we estimate the economic impacts stemming from the added labor income of alumni in combination with their employers' added non-labor income.
+This impact is based on the number of students who have attended attending SCC, students gain experience, education, and the knowledge, skills, and abilities that increase their productivity and allow them to command a higher wage once they enter the workforce.
 But the reward of increased productivity does not stop there.
 Talented professionals make capital more productive too (e.g., buildings, production facilities, equipment).
 The employers of SCC alumni enjoy the fruits of this increased productivity in the form of additional non-labor income (i.e., higher profits).